hpcaitech/ColossalAI/docs/source/en/features/mixed_precision_training_with_booster.md

 - max_scale(int): maximum loss scale allowed
 - verbose(bool): if set to `True`, will print debug info

-When using `colossalai.initialize`, you are required to first instantiate a model, an optimizer and a criterion.
+When using `colossalai.booster`, you are required to first instantiate a model, an optimizer and a criterion.
 The output model is converted to AMP model of smaller memory consumption.
 If your input model is already too large to fit in a GPU, please instantiate your model weights in `dtype=torch.float16`.
 Otherwise, try smaller models or checkout more parallelization training techniques!